WilDev-Studios/hikari-wave/docs/index.md

 Super easy and convenient!

-## Implemented Steps

-1. [x] Connect/Disconnect logic
-2. [X] Playing audio
-3. [X] Move/Reconnect/Resume logic
-4. [X] Supplemental events
-5. Audio types: files, URLs, etc.
-    - [X] Files
-    - [ ] Web (URLs)
-    - [ ] YouTube
-    - [ ] Others (SoundCloud, buffers, etc.)
-6. [ ] Player QoL (queue, shuffle, prev/next, etc.)
-7. [ ] DAVE (Discord Audio/Video End-to-End Encryption)

-## Reporting Bugs

-- If you find a bug or issue, please open an issue on the `Issues` page above.
-- Be sure to provide detailed information to help us understand and reproduce the problem.

-## Feature Requests

-- We welcome suggestions for new features.
-- If you have an idea, please open an issue on the `Issues` page above to discuss it first.
-- This ensures that we're all on the same page and helps us prioritize improvements.

-## Thanks for Contributing

-Your contributions make this project better and more useful for everyone!
-Thank you for taking the time to improve this project!

 ## License

 This project is licensed under the [MIT License](https://github.com/WilDev-Studios/hikari-wave/blob/main/LICENSE).
 Copyright &copy; 2025 WilDev Studios.
 All rights reserved.